keyrage/k3s-ansible/README.md

 ```

 If needed, you can also edit `vars` section at the bottom to match your environment.
+NOTE: You need to use: ansible-playbook --ask-vault-pass to prompt for the ansible vault password to unlock the k8s token

 If multiple hosts are in the server group the playbook will automatically setup k3s in HA mode with embedded etcd.
 An odd number of server nodes is required (3,5,7).
 Read the [official documentation](https://docs.k3s.io/datastore/ha-embedded) for more information.